weberan1984/GildedRose-Refactoring-Kata/Java/src/README.md

 1. I have added the business rules into comments in the code and I have added unit-tests to cover all such rules.
 1. I have added a new version for the calculation of updates of items.
 1. I applied the unit testing on new version of the implementation (and I have completed the set of unit tests).
+1. I have implemented new rule for "Conjured" items and added a unit test for it.
 ## Instructions to compile the solution
 1. If not already done, add the path to the java SDK in the PATH variable set path=%path%;C:\Program Files\Java\jdk1.8.0_161\bin